robert-pierce/github_scoring_service/README.md

 if you want the service to start in the background.

-The app should then take a couple of minutes to download all the source code, compile it, and run it.
+The app should then take a couple of minutes to download all the source code, compile, and then run.
 This delay will be much shorter on subsequent starts after the intial containers are built.

 If successful, after docker finishes building all of the containers and invoking them you should see three services up and running when you run the following command:

-`docker-compose ps`
+>`docker-compose ps`

 | Name                                 | Command                     | State | Ports                              |